TAMU-Formula-SAE-EV/TelemetryCore/readme.md

 You need to install the FTDI Driver for Windows builds.
 We no longer use serial (some of the legacy code still references it).

-The following libraries must also be in the project:
+The following libraries for your architecture must be in these locations in the project:

-* lib/ftd2xx.lib
-* bin/ftd2xx.dll
+* `lib/ftd2xx.lib`  static linked library
+* `bin/ftd2xx.dll`  dynamic linked library

+File candidates are in the `ftdi` directory.